bahaidev/textbrowser/README.md

 1. Document and add screen-casts along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í Library Online ones)
+1. For plugins, allow export of `stylesheets` array to add to `loadStylesheets`, so they don't have to do the importing and executing.
 1.  **Progress meter** with hidden console to avoid intimidating loading messages of service worker
 1.  **Move "Go"** to right (or immediate bottom) of paragraph selections